hjensas/newton-isolated-networks-spine-leaf-supernet-hack/README.md

 # newton-isolated-networks-spine-leaf-supernet-hack
 Deploy Openstack newton with routed isolated networks, using custom roles.
 No tripleo-heat-teamplates customization required.

 Network environment files in this repo is an example showing how one can trick Triple-O into deploying overcloud with routed (spine-leaf) networks on the isolated networks.
-This is done by utilizing the custom role feature introduces in Openstack Newton.
-One custom compute role is created per _leaf_ each with a role specific nic-config template that configures the correct ip, netmask and static routes on overcloud nodes.
+This is done by utilizing the custom role feature introduced in Openstack Newton.
+One custom compute role is created per _leaf_ each with a role specific nic-config template that configures the correct _ip, netmask and static routes_ on overcloud nodes.

 The **provisionin** network used for introspection and dhcp/pxe based provisioning must be a **single L2 broadcast domain**.